jwstegemann/fritz2/www/src/pages/docs/10_Getting Started.md

 `app.kt` is the starting point of your fritz2 app, so make sure it has a `main`-function.
-Inside `main`, create some content by opening a [render](https://www.fritz2.dev/api/core/dev.fritz2.core/render.html) context and mount it to the DOM of your `index.html`:
+Inside `main`, create some content by opening a [render](https://www.fritz2.dev/api/core/dev.fritz2.core/render.html) context and mounting it to the DOM of your `index.html`:

 ```kotlin
 fun main() {